nancypannu03/bikesharing/README.md

 ![Test Image](/Resources/Checkout_Times_by_Gender.png)

-       - In this Vicualization, we will check the checked out time of the bike for all the genders.
+       - In this Visualization, we will check the checked out time of the bike for all the genders.
        - The image depicts that the tripduration of female( 6 minutes) is more than the male(5 minutes)

 #### 2. How many trips are taken by the hour for each day of the week, for all riders and genders.